92181/92181/README.md

 ## I'm Wolf Schulz

-Avid developer and web designer, currently an intern at MonetDB Solutions.
+Avid developer, currently an intern at MonetDB Solutions.

 Languages and Tools: